Just how much do plumbers make from state to state? Does it actually matter where you live if you want to be a plumber?

 The United States pays plumbers about the same as their counterparts in related fields.
 However, their average pay is less than that of building inspectors.
 Also, the plumbers earn more than marble setters and fitters.

-Here is a list of similar careers with weather salaries.
+Here is a list of similar careers with similar salaries.

 Plumbers in the United States earn an average hourly wage of $24.35 per hour as of March 22, 2022.

-Hourly wages can go up to $37.50 and low up to $11.06.
-The typical pay for a Plumber ranges up to $8.41, an implication of several prospects for growth and higher income dependent on location, skill level, and experience.
+Hourly wages can go up to $37.50 and drop to $11.06.
+The typical pay for a plumber ranges up to $8.41, implying several prospects for growth and higher income dependent on location, skill level, and experience.

-Here, find the top cities with the highest plumber average salary per hour.
+Here are the top cities with the highest plumber salary per hour.

 CityHourly Rate